 - 1. Complete and submit an international application with \$25.00 application fee to the International Programs Office.
 The application can be found at www.methodist.edu/int. - 2.
 Provide the Director of International Programs with an official copy of the student's secondary school transcript translated into English, along with proof of graduation from that school. - 3.
 If a foreign or a U. S. college or university was attended, that institution must provide the Office of International Programs an official transcript and a detailed description of each completed course translated into English. - 4.
 To award transfer credit from any institution of higher learning outside of the United States (not regionally accredited by the American Council on Education) transcripts must be translated and evaluated by an independent agency approved by the Registrar. - 5.
-If English is not your first/native language, have the testing agency provide us with official copies of the results of the Test of English as a Foreign Language (TOEFL) or SAT. - a.
-For the Master of Medical Science in Physician Assistant (PA) Studies, applicant should refer to the PA program's section for TOEFL requirements. - b.
-For the MJA, and M.Ed. programs: If the paper-based TOEFL is used, a minimum score of 500 is required.
-If the computer-based TOEFL is used, a minimum score of 173 is required.
-If the Internet-based TOEFL is used, a minimum score of 60 is required.
-The PA program will not allow applicants to substitute an English course or certificate in place of TOEFL scores. - c.
-For the Professional MBA Program: requires TOEFL scores of 570 paper-based test (PBT), 230 computer based test (CBT), and 88 internet based test (IBT) is required. - d.
-For the DPT program: TOEFL-iBT minimum composite score of 89 with minimum subsets; 24 writing, 26 speaking, 21 reading and comprehension, and 18 listening.
-Comparable Scores would be 220 on the computer-based exam, 560 on the paper-based exam, a TSE of 50 and/or a TWE of 4.5. - 6.
+If English is not your first/native language, have the testing agency provide us with official copies of the results of the Test of English as a Foreign Language (TOEFL) or SAT. - 6.
 A fully completed Methodist University Confidential Financial Information form must be submitted in which parents or sponsor indicate by signature ability and willingness to fully fund the first year at Methodist University, including personal expenses.
 If the student is funding attendance at Methodist University, the student should complete and sign this form.
 If a financial aid grant from Methodist University is received, only those costs not covered by the grant are to be paid. - 7.
 A completed Methodist University Medical Record Form and Immunization Record (as noted on the Medical Record Form instructions) must be submitted.
 Submission of this document is required by the State of North Carolina.
 All students are expected to comply with these requirements prior to enrollment. - 8.
 Two passport-style color photographs of the student must be provided.